Eva-Kuk/unique-wings/TESTING.md

    ![review-history-edit-solution](wireframes/testing/review-history-edit-solution.jpg)

 18. ISSUE: Quantity decrementing buttons on the Shopping Bag  didn't stop as expected on number 0, showing negaive numbers.

+    -SOLVED BY:
-- SOLVED BY: Replacing the id value and make as class, add size value for handleEnableDisable function and modify code in quantity-form.html
+    - Replacing the id value and make as class, add size value for handleEnableDisable function and modify code in quantity-form.html

 product_detail.html changes made